Automatic retries & emails

 - Repeats until success or all payment methods have hard declined

-If all payment methods hard decline, the invoice transitions to “Update payment method” status and:
+If all payment methods hard decline, the invoice moves to “Update payment method” status and:

-- Customer receives an email to update their payment method
+- The customer is notified to update their payment method

 Hard decline tracking is per-invoice.
 A payment method that fails on one invoice may still work for other invoices.